LINWEN607/congregate/docker/bitbucket/README.md

 To spin all of this up, perform the following actions:

 Retrieve the bitbucket evaluation license and root password from the project variables (congregate -> settings -> CI/CD -> variables).
-If you do not have maintainer privileges, reach out to @leopardm or @pprokic for the license.
+If you do not have maintainer privileges, reach out to @gitlab-org/professional-services-automation/tools/migration for the license.

 ## Save the bitbucket license and bitbucket as environment variables